-- Arsenic in two products: toy flashlight and earrings - Antimony in two products: toy flashlight and toy doll - Cadmium in eight products: toy train, toy cars, clothing and jewelery - Cobalt in six products: toy train, hair clips, clothing and jewelery - Mercury in one product: jewelery - Lead in one product: toy train
+- Arsenic in one product: hair clips - Antimony in two products: a tiara and a doll - Cadmium in eight products: a tiara, jewelry, toy cars and clothing - Cobalt in eight products: a tiara, jewelry, clothing, accessories, & toy cars - Mercury in three products: accessories and toy cars

-This survey report, while not exaustive, shows that there are toxic heavy metals used in a variety of children's products and sold at discount retailers, midpriced big-box stores as well as department stores.
-We know that there are thousands of such products on store shelves because of government reporting data; this report shows that they are present on store shelves in Erie County.
+This survey report, while not exhaustive, shows that there are toxic heavy metals are used in a variety of children's products and sold at discount retailers, mid-priced big-box stores as well as department stores.
+We know that there are thousands of such products on store shelves because of government reporting data; this report shows that they are present on store shelves in Monroe County.